BonsaiAI/bonsaiai.github.io/source/includes/inkling2-reference/_lessons.html.md

 Multiple lessons can be used within a curriculum, and they are used at training time in the same order in which they're declared.
 The `constraint` clause should configure the simulator in a restricted manner.
 Subsequent lessons should incrementally reduce the restrictions, making the problem more difficult and the exploration space larger.
 A range constraint used within a lesson should be less restrictive (or at least not more restrictive) than the corresponding range constraint used in a previous lesson.

 #### Training Parameters
 Certain training parameters can been adjusted using a “training” clause within the lesson statement.

-The following parameters can be specified in a training clause.
-Any parameter that is unspecified will fall back on the value provided in a training statement within the curriculum or (if no such parameter is provided) a default value provided by the platform.

-`LessonRewardThreshold` controls training termination for the lesson when using a reward function.
-When the average reward value (over a limited window) exceeds this threshold value, the lesson is considered complete, and training proceeds to the next lesson.
-If this value is not specified, the platform employs a general convergence test to determine when the lesson is complete.
-This parameter can be used only if the curriculum specifies a reward function.

-`LessonSuccessThreshold` controls training termination for the lesson when using a goal.
-When the episode success rate (over the full lesson) exceeds this threshold value, the lesson is considered complete, and training proceeds to the next lesson.
-The value must be between 0 and 1.
-If this value is not specified, a default value of 0.90 (90%) is assumed.
-This parameter can be used only if the curriculum specifies a goal.
+For a detailed description of the training clause, refer to the [curriculum][1] documentation.
+The `LessonRewardThreshold` and `LessonSuccessThreshold` parameters can be specified in each lesson, overriding the parameters of the same name at the curriculum level.

 ### Example